google-ar/three.ar.js/API.md

 Takes a [VRDisplay] instance and returns a boolean whether or not this is an ARKit-based iOS device.
 ### Promise<THREE.Mesh> THREE.ARUtils.loadPolyModel(objPath, mtlPath?)

-Takes a path for an OBJ model and optionally a path for an MTL texture and returns a promise resolving to a [THREE.Mesh] loaded with the appropriate material.
+Takes a path for an OBJ model and optionally a path for an MTL texture and returns a promise resolving to a [THREE.Group] loaded with the appropriate material.
 Can be used on downloaded models from [Poly].

 ### void THREE.ARUtils.placeObjectAtHit(object, hit, easing=1, applyOrientation=false)